jerrod-lessel/scar-threshold/METHODS.md

 Full method, validation and results for **Scar Threshold**.
 The short version, with the live map, is in [README.md](README.md).

-**Status:** complete pipeline, run end to end on two 2024 fires (Bridge and Line) through a single configuration-driven notebook.
-Model implementation cross-validated against the official USGS package.
+**Status:** complete pipeline, run end to end on three 2024 fires (Bridge, Line and Borel) through a single configuration-driven notebook.
+Model implementation cross-validated against the official USGS package on every fire.
 184 tests passing.

 ---